 Why is Argentina expensive in November 2016?
 The blue market is not existing anymore.
-You can not get a double amount for US dollars anymore in Argentina.
-Which makes it more expansive or equal to how the Argentinean has to live everyday.
-You can not take cash out of an ATM, or you can but they will charge you 100 pesos for each transaction.
-If you take out 100 pesos they will charge you 100 pesos for the transaction, which is insane.
+You can not get the second amount for US dollars anymore in Argentina, which makes it more expensive or equal to how the Argentinean has to live every day.
+You can not take cash out of an ATM, or you can, but they will charge you 100 pesos for each transaction.
+If you take out 100 pesos, they will charge you 100 pesos for the transaction, which is insane.
 The highest amount you can withdraw from the ATM is 1000 pesos, which is still 10 % fee in 100 pesos.
-My girl from London is basically telling that Buenos Aires is as expansive as London.
-Many of our Buenos Aires friends have returned back to their home country because it was not possible anymore to say in Buenos Aires.
+My girl from London is telling that Buenos Aires is as expensive as London.
+Many of our Buenos Aires friends have returned to their home country because it was not possible anymore to say in Buenos Aires.

 Update – 7.
 January 2016

-My friends in Argentina tells me that the blue market is gone with the new government and that the official and the blue dollar rate is the same.
-You can actually take money out of the ATM and pay with credit cards (if the bank like your card).
-This is a revolution, if you ask me.
+My friends in Argentina tells me that the blue market is not active with the new government and that the official and the blue dollar rate is the same.
+You can take money out of the ATM and pay with credit cards (if the bank like your card).
+Taking money out of the ATM is a revolution if you ask me.
 Maybe it´s time to go back.
 My friend is leaving today to BA.
-I will ask her in month if she thinks it´s less expansive now compared to the year before.
+I will ask her in a month if she thinks it´s less expensive now compared to the year before.
 What is the value of the money when traveling and living there 2016?

 Update – 25.
 January 2017

-My friends in Argentina are struggling the inflation is 40 % up and life is hard for the people trying to make a living.
-If you are going for Holiday, you will be good.
-If you have western salary.
-If you have noticed that flight tickets are ridicules expansive, you should try to take bus to either Chile, Uruguay, Brazil and fly out from these countries and back home.
-Flying in Argentina is expansive and flying out of Argentina is expansive.
+My friends in Argentina are struggling the inflation 40 % up, and life is hard for the people trying to make a living.
+If you are going for Holiday, you will be good but with a a western salary.
+If you have noticed that flight tickets are ridicules expensive, you should try to take a bus to either Chile, Uruguay, Brazil and fly out from these countries and back home.
+Traveling in Argentina is extensive and flying out of Argentina is expensive.
 Do I love the country and the people?
 Yes.
 Will I want to go back?
 Yes.

-The ATM are having a crazy fee for taking out money.
+The ATM has a crazy fee for taking out money.
 The best is to get money transfer.

 Nomadic Matt has a great blog post on: